 - Stay on topic when posting in an existing thread.
 Going off on a tangent for a bit is ok, but completely changing the topic should be avoided.

 - Search to see if a topic already exists, or if your question has an answer.

-- Say thank you with Kudos if someone has helped you or shared a great post.
-For more on Kudos, visit our guide here.
-Pick a Best Answer if you open a thread in the Help forum – you’ll be helping someone else.
+- Say thank you with a Reaction icon at the bottom of a post if someone has helped you or shared a great post.
+Set a Best Answer if you open a thread in the Help forum – you’ll be helping someone else.

-- If you see someone looking for help in a language other than English, please use an online translation tool to help them out.
-Try Google translate
+- If you see someone looking for help in a language other than English, please use an online translation tool to help them out such as Google Translate.

 - Allow people their own time to respond and time for threads to develop.
 Don't expect immediate responses.

 - When responding to a query in the help forum, ensure that you have your full answer ready before submitting your post.
 Please don’t post a one-word response and then edit in a longer reply later.

 - Keep your post relevant to the area you are posting in - submit help queries to help etc.